-It is not necessary to test bales according to a British Standard, but you should definitely use this written Standard to make sure that your bales are good enough for building.
-Building Inspectors should use this standard when visiting site, and should read the book about good installation details too in order to make sure that the straw is being installed correctly
+To meet UK building regulations use the written Standard below to ensure the bales are good enough for construction.
+Building Inspectors should use this standard when visiting site, and should read the book (Building with Straw Bales by Barbara Jones) on good installation details in order to make sure that the straw is being installed correctly.

 Bales should be dry, well compacted with tight strings, be of a uniform size and shape, and contain virtually no seed heads.
 Straws should be quite long, at least 150mm (6”).
 They must not be damp, and must be protected from moisture during the building process.
 There should be no signs of vermin having nested during storage.

 - Bales must be dry, with a moisture content below 20%.

 - Bales should be dense and compact.
 The baling machine should be set to maximum compression; in general this means bales contain about one third more straw than usual.
 For two-string bales, mass should be between 16kg and 25kg.

 - Density should be at least 80 kg/m³.
 Greater density is recommended for loadbearing.
 Compression will increase this by 3 – 6%, the equivalent of 1 – 2cm/bale settlement.

 - Bales should be regular and uniform in shape.
 They should not have missing corners, nor be curved, nor be of different heights and widths.